-I personally, and I'm sure almost all of you, hate questions like "When would it be ready?" but they are essential at any time in a project that is considered to be under control.
+Personally, I, and I'm sure that almost all of you, hate questions like "When will it be ready?", but they are important at any time in a project that is considered under control.

-So, to actually estimate time for some of your or your team's work you need to do some preparations.
+To actually estimate the time for some of your or your team's work, you need to make some preparations.

 Step 1.
 Understand customer requirements

-If you don't know the destination of the ship how you can say how long the trip takes.
+If you do not know the ship's destination, how can you tell how long the journey takes?

 Step 2.
 Order these activities

-Now, list all of the activities you identified in the order in which they need to happen.
+Now list all the actions that you have defined in the order in which they should take place.

-At this stage, you don't need to add in how long you think activities are going to take.
-However, you might want to note any important deadlines.
-For example, you might need to get documentation of another component of the system before starting integration.
+At this point, you do not need to add how long you think the actions will take.
+However, you may want to mark any important milestones.
+For example, you may want to get documentation on another component of the system before you start integrating.

 Step 3.
 Risk management step

-List all of the assumptions, exclusions, and constraints that are relevant.
+List all assumptions, exceptions and limitations that are relevant.

-On the initial stage of the project brainstorm to identify the risk is required.
-The assumption that your project hasn't got any risk is wrong - every project has risks and if you do not see them then you if you don't see them, then you look at the wrong direction.
-When risks are not identified and not measured, it means that you no longer have control over the project and the time it takes to complete it.
-You rely on luck - that these risks about which you did not think I can materialize and increase the time for its implementation or ruin the project
+At the initial stage of the project, a brainstorming session should be conducted to determine the risk.
+The assumption that your project has no risk is wrong — every project has risks.
+And if you do not see them, you are looking in the wrong direction.
+When risks are not identified and measured, it means that you no longer have control over the project and the time it takes to complete it.
+You rely on luck — that these risks that you have not thought about can materialize and increase the time it takes to complete the project or spoil the project.

 Step 4.
 Make the estimates

-Actually, this is the formation of the assessment with the involvement of experts in this required area.
-This may be one guru or you can attract a group of several carriers of expertise.
+In fact, this is the process of making an estimation with the involvement of experts in this necessary field.
+It can be a single guru or you can involve a group of multiple experts in this area.

-Experts make their assumptions about the assessment (time or $).
-After that, you can average all the proposals, and you can try to come to a unified solution during the discussion.
-Involving experts in discussing options is, of course, more effective and will give a more accurate, reasoned and tested assessment.
+Experts make their judgments about the estimation (time or $).
+After that, you can average all the estimates, and during the discussion, you can try to come up with a common decision.
+Involving the experts in the discussion of the options is, of course, more efficient and will give a more accurate, reasoned and verified estimate.

 One of the most common and simple methods.
-Within this framework, first, optimistic (O = Optimistic), pessimistic (P = Pessimistic) and realistic \ average (M = Middle) estimates are determined.
+This method first identifies optimistic (O = Optimistic), pessimistic (P = Pessimistic) and realistic/average (M = Most likely) estimates.

-The values of P, M and O are determined by experts (in hours, days, $), for example, during the discussion within the project team.
-Questions like this are asked for this: “how long will the project take, if everything goes well, there will be no risks and problems?”, “What could be the most negative scenario and how much time/effort would it take?”, etc. Further, the obtained values of P, M and O are substituted into the formula: (O + 4 M + P) / 6
+The values of P, M, and O (in hours, days, $) are determined by the brainstorming with the project team.
+Such questions are asked: "How long will the project take, if all goes well, there will be no risks and problems?", "What can be the most negative scenario and how much time/ effort will it take?" etc. Then the obtained values P, M and O are substituted in the formula: (O + 4 M + P) / 6.

-The result of the calculation gives the average estimate.
-This formula makes it possible, on the one hand, to take into account possible positive and negative scenarios, and, on the other, to “smooth out” their influence and obtain a more realistic value of evaluation.
+The result of the calculation gives a close realistic estimate.
+This formula allows, on the one hand, to take into account possible positive and negative scenarios and, on the other hand, to "smoothen" their impact and obtain a more realistic assessment value.